axolo-co/developer-resources/README.md

 Feel free to contribute and add Slack apps that you think are relevant to that list.

-## Slack apps for developers by by Category:
+## Slack apps for developers by Category:

 [Slack apps for productivity](#slack-apps-for-productivity) \
 [Slack project management apps ](#slack-project-management-apps) \